syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Overview.md

 ## Introduction To Essential Diagram

-Essential Diagram is an extensible and high-performance .NET diagramming framework for Windows Applications.
+Essential Diagram is an extensible and high-performance .NET Diagramming Framework for Windows Applications.
 It can be used for developing Microsoft Visio-like interactive graphics and diagramming applications.
 It stores graphical objects in a node graph and renders those objects onto the screen.
 Essential Diagram supports both vector and raster graphics on the drawing surface.

 Essential Diagram lets users create interactive diagrams easily using the Diagram Builder utility included with the Diagram.
 It explicitly lays out diagram objects, or allows our built-in layout managers to handle the job, making complex layout diagrams a snap.
 Using the Symbol Designer utility, you can create domain or business specific symbols by using custom shapes and images.